s2005/win-cli-mcp-server/README.md

       "enabled": true,
       "command": "wsl.exe",
       "args": [],
-      "blockedOperators": ["&", "|", ";", "`"]  // Block all command chaining
+      "instanceName": "", // Optional WSL distribution name "blockedOperators": ["&", "|", ";", "`"]  // Block all command chaining
     }
   }
 }
 ```

+- `instanceName` allows specifying which WSL distribution to use.
+Leave it empty to use the default instance.

 #### Chained Commands